-If the emergency engine is operating during an emergency and it is not possible to shut down the engine in order to perform the work practice requirements on the required schedule, or if performing the work practice on the required schedule would otherwise pose an unacceptable risk under federal, state, or local law, the work practice can be delayed until the emergency is over or the unacceptable risk under federal, state, or local law has abated.
+If an emergency engine is operating during an emergency and it is not possible to shut down the engine in order to perform the work practice requirements on the schedule required in Table 2c of Subpart ZZZZ, or if performing the work practice on the required schedule would otherwise pose an unacceptable risk under federal, state, or local law, the work practice can be delayed until the emergency is over or the unacceptable risk under federal, state, or local law has abated.
 The work practice should be performed as soon as practicable after the emergency has ended or the unacceptable risk under federal, state, or local law has abated.
-The permittee shall report any failure to perform the work practice on the schedule required and the federal, state or local law under which the risk was deemed unacceptable, in accordance with Condition 5.A.5.
-The permittee can petition the DEQ pursuant to the requirements of 40 CFR Part 63.6(g) for alternative work practices.

-(Ref.: 40 CFR Part 63.6602 and Item 6 and Footnotes 1 - 3 of Table 2c to Subpart ZZZZ)
+Sources shall report any failure to perform the work practice on the schedule required and the federal, state or local law under which the risk was deemed unacceptable.
+(Ref.: 40 CFR Part 63.6602 and Item 6 and Footnote 1 of Table 2c to Subpart ZZZZ)